-If you do not work in an NHS trust or hospital (for example, you are a GP, dentist, community nurse, public health consultant, pharmacist or social worker), please refer to guidance available on the page for additional information on the naming protocols for OpenAthens organisations to help you make the appropriate selection for your own organisation.
-For example, if you are a GP in Manchester, you can find your organisation by typing “GPs” and “Manchester”, and selecting the organisation “GPs and Practice Staff in Greater Manchester”.
+If you do not work in an NHS trust or hospital (for example you are a GP, dentist, community nurse, public health consultant, pharmacist or social worker), please refer to the guidance on the page about the naming protocols for OpenAthens organisations to help you make the appropriate selection.

 How do I register as a student?

-Healthcare students at higher education institutions with a University NHS OpenAthens administrator are entitled to a NHS OpenAthens account for the duration of their course.
-Students at these universities will have NHS OpenAthens accounts set up for them by their administrator and should not attempt to register online.
+Healthcare students at higher education institutions with a University NHS OpenAthens administrator are entitled to an OpenAthens account for the duration of their course.
+Students at these universities will have accounts set up for them by their administrator and should not attempt to register online.

 Healthcare students can also register for an OpenAthens account while on placement within a NHS organisation, for the duration of the placement: